SvenGroot/Ookii.CommandLine/docs/Arguments.md

 This only works for switch arguments, and does not apply to long names.

-Besides these differences, long/short mode follows the same rules and conventions as the default mode outlined above, with all the same options.
+Besides these differences, long/short mode follows the same rules and conventions outlined above, with all the same options.

 ## More information